KILTprotocol/web3-login-demo/README.md

 - `DAPP_NAME` = _This should be a custom name for your dApp_
 - `JWT_SIGNER_SECRET` = _This is secret key (string) that signs the Json-Web-Tokens before saving them in the Cookies_
 - `CTYPE_HASH` = _This is the type of credential (CType) your dApp will request from users for login.
 If you want to specify more than one CType, you can do so by adding a '/' sign between them_
 - `TRUSTED_ATTESTERS` = _This is a list of attester DIDs (CSV, separated by ',').
 Only credentials issued by these attesters will be considered valid.
-If you are using more than one CType, you can specify the trusted attesters by adding a '/' sign between them_
+If you are using more than one CType, indicate the groups of trusted attesters by respectively separating them with a '/' sign._
 - `REQUIRED_PROPERTIES` = _This is a subset of CType properties (CSV, separated by ',') required to be exposed on credential presentation.
-If you are using more than one CType, you can specify the required properties by adding a '/' sign between them._
+If you are using more than one CType, indicate the groups of required properties by respectively separating them with a '/' sign._

 ### Info about Example/Recommended cTypes

 This table provides information on recommended cTypes for SocialKYC credential issuance.
 SocialKYC is a platform that issues credentials based on user social media presence.
 The cType-hash is consistent across both Spiritnet and Peregrine to ensure interoperability and consistent verification across the KILT network by using universal identifiers stored on archive nodes.

-#### SocialKYC on Spiritnet: did:kilt:4pnfkRn5UurBJTW92d9TaVLR2CqJdY4z5HPjrEbpGyBykare
+#### SocialKYC on Spiritnet:

+did:kilt:4pnfkRn5UurBJTW92d9TaVLR2CqJdY4z5HPjrEbpGyBykare

-#### SocialKYC on Peregrine: did:kilt:4pehddkhEanexVTTzWAtrrfo2R7xPnePpuiJLC7shQU894aY
+#### SocialKYC on Peregrine:

+did:kilt:4pehddkhEanexVTTzWAtrrfo2R7xPnePpuiJLC7shQU894aY

 Here are the cTypes recommended for SocialKYC: